-NGT directs joint panel to act on plea alleging illegal mining in Ganga
+NGT Directs Joint Panel To Act On Plea Alleging Illegal Mining In Ganga

-New Delhi, Feb 22 (IANS) The National Green Tribunal has directed a joint committee headed by the National Mission for Clean Ganga to check on a plea alleging illegal mining of soil and sand on the bank of the river Ganga.
+New Delhi: The National Green Tribunal has directed a joint committee headed by the National Mission for Clean Ganga to check on a plea alleging illegal mining of soil and sand on the bank of the river Ganga.

 A bench of Justice Brijesh Sethi directed the joint committee of the National Mission for Clean Ganga, State Pollution Control Board, State Environment Impact Assessment Authority (SEIAA) and District Magistrate, Varanasi to act on the plea, in which it was stated that illegal mining is ongoing from Assi Ghat to Raj Ghat of Ganga in Varanasi district in Uttar Pradesh.